davidj-brewster/terraform-autoscaling-gke-private/README.md

 # terraform-autoscaling-gke-private
-Mucking around with terraform scripts to orchestrate different components on GCP, namely an application workload running across a cluster backed by several GKE nodepools.
+Terraform scripts to orchestrate different components on GCP, namely an application workload running across a cluster backed by several GKE nodepools.
+Admittedly, this solution works but there is room for improvement around the gke module and probably the networking.

-I gave ChatGPT the challenge to give me an interactive / modular learning exercise to get more hands on familiar with both terraform, gcp networking and the details of GKE cluster setup.
-I also want to see how a mixed GKE cluster with preemptible and non-preemptible nodes works out as a curiousity.

 Some special things about this setup
 - Fully managed by Terraform apply/destroy